andrei021/100-days-of-code/r1-log.md

 ### Day 97
 • Tested other layouts.

-• Redone some of my old projects in order to keep my skills sharpened  ⚡️
+• Wrote some of my old projects again in order to keep my skills sharpened  ⚡️

 ### Day 98
 • Downloaded some graphic java library and put some images beside the labels and buttons.